Gramir10/Attempting_to_Link_BaltimoreCity_Departments_to_Overtime/README.md

 # Attempting_to_Link_BaltimoreCity_Departments_to_Overtime
 Organization and systematic analysis to ID departments that should be under review

-2014 / 140 view of Summer individuals had been listed as having a salary but no payments seem to have been made and the zero Claire Claire or categorization error

 I also know that a lot of health department locations were listed with specific the other year would love for he knows not the case different keep it consistent I ever moved the specific identification card application

 Also note that since the blue-chip and youth summer positions were removed post-2014 they were not included in the analysis of the state of either